IgnisDa/ryot/docs/content/architecture.md

 # Architecture

-In production, the frontend is a pre-rendered Nextjs app served statically by the Axum backend server.
+The frontend is a Remix app, the backend is an Axum server.
+All these run behind a Caddy reverse proxy managed by `supervisord`.

 ## Logs

-Logs are written to both stdout and `ryot.log.*` in the working directory.
+Logs are written to both stdout and `ryot.log.*` in `/home/ryot/tmp/*`.
 If you are reporting a bug, please attach the latest log.

 ## Development